okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ### Configure your app

-The app uses information from the Okta integration that you created earlier to configure communication with the API: Redirect URI, Post Logout Redirect URI, Client ID, and Issuer.
+The app uses information from the Okta integration that you created earlier to configure communication with the API: redirect URI, post logout redirect URI, client ID, and issuer.

 <StackSnippet snippet="configmid" />

 #### Find your config values

-If you don't have your configuration values handy, you can find them in the Admin Console (choose **Applications** > **Applications** and find your app integration that you created earlier):
+If you don't have your configuration values handy, you can find them in the Admin Console.
+Go to **Applications** > **Applications** and find the app integration that you created earlier:

 * **Sign-in redirect URI**: Found on the **General** tab in the **Login** section.
 * **Sign-out redirect URI**: Found on the **General** tab in the **Login** section.